tmdarwen/AudioAnalysisTool/README.md

 -   Building this project requires a C++14 compliant compiler.
 This project is routinely built in my continous integration system which uses MS Visual Studio 2017, GCC 5.3.1 and Apple LLVM version 7.3.0 (clang 703.0.31).

--   [Qt](https://www1.qt.io/product/) with [QtCharts](https://doc.qt.io/qt-5/qtcharts-index.html) installed.
+-   [Qt](https://www1.qt.io/product/) binaries, including [QtCharts](https://doc.qt.io/qt-5/qtcharts-index.html), must be installed.
 I've been using Qt v5.9.2 but I imagine this project *should* build with earlier versions of Qt (possibly even back to Qt 4) and I would be surprised if it didn't build with later versions of Qt.

 -   External dependencies are my [AudioLib](https://github.com/tmdarwen/AudioLib) and [GoogleTest](https://github.com/google/googletest).
 You do *not* need to clone or install these dependencies manually.
 The GitHub repos will be cloned automatically when CMake runs.